-Have you or your loved one suffered a serious injury from an accident?
+Have you or your loved one suffered a serious personal injury in New Jersey from an accident?
 At Varcadipane & Pinnisi, PC, we have the experience, skill, and dedication it takes to help you recover the maximum compensation permitted under the law for your injuries.

 Give us a call or send us an email to arrange an immediate free consultation with a Personal injury Lawyer in Paramus, NJ.
 In almost every case, we will handle your personal injury claim at no upfront cost and we only recover a fee as a percentage of what we recover for you.
 Call us now to learn more.

 - Types of Injury & Accident Claims We Handle

 - What to Do After You Suffered an Injury In An Accident?

 - How Much Time Do I Have To File a Claim In New Jersey?

 - Contact a New Jersey Personal Injury Injury Attorney Today

 Types of Injury & Accident Claims New Jersey Personal Injury Lawyer Handle: